PROGRAMS & PROJECTS.

 We have two primary areas of focus.
 First Futbol (Soccer in America) and second, long distance running.
 As it pertains to Futbol, we provide balls, nets, uniforms, and cleats for playing.
 We have also supported the development of fields and facilities to ensure there are places for children to play.

 To promote running, we sponsor children to run in marathons all over the globe, working with former athletes "in-country" to ensure those who have the interest can receive the mentoring they need for the sport and simply "life".
-In Kenya, several of our young women are so enthused about running that we have begun to construct a quarter mile track for them at the Safe Haven for Girls where they can focus on their sport while not at school.
+In Kenya, several of our young women were so enthused that they spread the news with others to the extent that we now have an ex Olympic medalist and women's coach working with them.
+And as of today, we have purchased 2 acres to build a marathon running camp of disadvantaged children who cannot afford gear or coaching.

 Consistent, quality healthcare is not easy to come by in developing countries.
 To address these issues, we seek out rural physicians that the community can depend on to visit on a regular basis and hold clinics to support the communities general health and welfare.
 While our mission is focused on supporting children, we open our medical clinics to all.